Be your best self

 Along the path towards this goal, the ISTJ expects that their children honor their traditional familial roles.
 As parents, they demand respect and authority from their children.
 They willingly accept their parental role of provider and guardian.
 Once the ISTJ becomes a parent, it becomes a "given" that they will perform all of the duties associated with parenthood, and they will do so without grudge or burden.
 However, they expect that their children give them their due respect in return, and will have little patience with disrespectful behavior.

-When it comes to giving punishment or discipline, the ISTJ will be able to do so when necessary without too much internal trauma.
-They see it as their duty to teach their children when they've done wrong, and so will administer the punishment in the name of the greater cause of doing their duty towards their children.
+When it comes to disciplining children, the ISTJ will be able to do so when necessary without too much internal trauma.
+They see it as their duty to teach their children when they've done wrong, and so will administer the discipline in the name of the greater cause of doing their duty towards their children.
 Not to imply that the ISTJ will enjoy disciplining their children, they simply will put their duties before their personal feelings.